rwieruch/blog_robinwieruch_content/blog/react-reusable-components/index.md

 ---
 title: "Reusable Components in React"
-description: "A brief walkthrough that explains reusable components in React by example.
-You will refactor a specific to a more generic component by offering a clean API for this component for the outside world ..."
+description: "A tutorial about reusable components in React by example.
+By extracting a component from another one in React, you may create a reusable component ..."
 date: "2019-05-26T07:52:46+02:00"
 categories: ["React"]
-keywords: ["react reusable components", "react reusable component"]
+keywords: ["react reusable component"]
 hashtags: ["#ReactJs"]
 banner: "./images/banner.jpg"
 contribute: ""